6 Formulas and Functions

 2. Select cell D4 and enter the formula: =VLOOKUP($D$2,$B$11:$E$22,1,FALSE).

-As result, the error #N/A appears in the cell.
-This is because there is no search value in cell D2.
+The error #N/A appears in the cell because there is no search value in cell D2 yet.

-2. Now enter the correct lookup formulas in the other three cells.
+2. Enter the correct lookup formulas in the other three cells:

 6.14 Horizontal Lookup

-The HLOOKUP function looks up for a supplied value in the first row of a list (table) and returns the corresponding value from another row.
+The HLOOKUP function searches for a specified value in the first row of a list (table) and returns the corresponding value from another row.

 Syntax: VLOOKUP(lookup-value, table-array, row-index-num, [range-lookup])

-• FALSE: Search for an exact match with the supplied lookup-value.
+• FALSE: Searches for an exact match with the specified lookup value.

-• TRUE: Give the closest match below the supplied value if an exact match can not be found.
+• TRUE: Returns the closest match to the left of the lookup value if an exact match is not found.

-It is mostly the best to specify to search for an exact match, otherwise incorrect results are possible.
-And if an approximation is allowed then the first row of the table-array must be in ascending order.
+It’s generally best to search for an exact match; otherwise, you might get incorrect results.
+If you allow an approximation, the top row of the table array must be in ascending order.

-In Figure 6.27 is an overview of shoe sizes for some people with the name in the first row.
-When you specify the name you can find the corresponding age, length, and shoe size with the HLOOKUP function.
+shows an overview of shoe sizes for several people, with their names in the first row.
+You can use the HLOOKUP function to find the corresponding age, height, and shoe size when you enter a name.

 Cell C2 is the input cell for the name to be searched.
-The cells C4:C6 are for the lookup formulas.
+Cells C4:C6 will contain the lookup formulas.

 Task 6.16 File: Shoe_Sizes.xlsx